1968 Canadian federal election: National results

 The results of the election were sealed when on the night before the election a riot broke out at the St. Jean Baptiste Day parade in Montreal.
 Protesting the prime minister's attendance at the parade, supporters of Quebec independence yelled Trudeau au poteau [Trudeau to the gallows], and threw bottles and rocks.
 Trudeau, whose lack of military service during World War II had led some to question his courage, firmly stood his ground, and did not flee from the violence despite the wishes of his security escort.
 Images of Trudeau standing fast to the thrown bottles of the rioters were broadcast across the country, and swung the election even further in the Liberals' favour as many English-speaking Canadians believed that he would be the right leader to fight the threat of Quebec separatism.

 The Social Credit Party, having lost two of the five seats it picked up at the previous election via defections (including former leader Robert N. Thompson, who defected to the Tories in March 1967), lost its three remaining seats.
 On the other hand, the Ralliement des créditistes (Social Credit Rally), the Québec wing of the party that had split from the English Canadian party, met with great success.
 The créditistes were a populist option appealing to social conservatives and Québec nationalists.
 They were especially strong in rural ridings and amongst poor voters.
 Party leader Réal Caouette campaigned against poverty, government indifference, and "la grosse finance" (big finance).
 The Canadian social credit movement would never win seats in English Canada again.

 Atlantic Canada bucked the national trend, with the Tories making large gains in that region and winning pluralities in all four Atlantic provinces.
 In that region, the Tory brand was strengthened by the leadership of former Nova Scotian premier Stanfield.
 Voters in Newfoundland, who were growing increasingly weary of their Liberal administration under founding Premier Joey Smallwood, voted PC for the first time since entering Confederation.

+This was the last election until 1993 in which the Liberals won at least 150 seats.